linroger/Finance-Notes-and-Marginalia/Financial Engineering/Principles of Financial Engineering/Chapter 12 Pricing Tools in Financial Engineering.md

 \omega^{4}=\{103<S_{T}<107\}
 $$

-3. These are the states of the world.
+[^3]: These are the states of the world.
 Note that the $\omega^{j}$ are non-intersecting and "fill" the range considered.
 As $\Delta S \to 0$, the states become more numerous and eventually converge to the uncountable case.
 In practice, $S_{T}$ has a "minimum tick," i.e., a smallest amount by which it can change, and the $\omega^{j}$ can be selected accordingly.

 This discussion has two immediate implications.
 First, the notion of a state is in fact quite convenient.
 We partition all possible values of an asset price into a small number of states, and then use these to define various other concepts.
-Second, we obtained a simple framework where asset prices, or [returns](../../Financial%20Markets/Financial%20Asset%20Pricing%20Theory%20Overview/Chapter%203%20-%20%20Assets,%20Portfolios,%20and%20Arbitrage/Assets.md), at time $T$ are described by how much they are worth in the $n$ different states of the world.
+Second, we obtained a simple framework where asset prices, or returns, at time $T$ are described by how much they are worth in the $n$ different states of the world.
 During the following discussion, financial payoffs will be state-dependent.
 An investor will receive different payments in different states of the world.
 We now provide another example.

 ## EXAMPLE

-Suppose a professional [investor](Economic%20Development%20in%20Asia%20and%20the%20Middle%20East.md) buys an FX option that expires at a future date $T = t_{10}$.
+Suppose a professional investor buys an FX option that expires at a future date $T = t_{10}$.
 The option is written on the euro/dollar exchange rate, $e_{t}$, which is quoted as the number of dollars per one euro.
 At time $t_{0}$, $e_{0}=0.900$.
-The professional [investor](Economic%20Development%20in%20Asia%20and%20the%20Middle%20East.md) buys a European style call that will give him or her the right to buy 1 million euros at the strike exchange rate $e^{*}=0.920$ if the option expires in-the-money.
+The professional investor buys a European style call that will give him or her the right to buy 1 million euros at the strike exchange rate $e^{*}=0.920$ if the option expires in-the-money.
 Let $C_{t}$ denote the price of this option.

 We divide all possible values of $e_{T}$ into three states.
 The first state of the world will lead to "low" values of $e_{T}$.
 We define it as
 $$